Post: How to Use AI to Predict Candidate Success Beyond Skills: A Structured Playbook

 The goal is a linked dataset where each historical hire has a candidate record connected to a performance outcome label and a tenure outcome.
 Rows with missing outcome data must be excluded — they add noise, not signal.

-McKinsey research on workforce analytics consistently emphasizes that data structure quality — not model sophistication — is the primary determinant of predictive accuracy in people analytics applications.
+McKinsey research on workforce analytics consistently shows that data structure quality — not model sophistication — is the primary determinant of predictive accuracy in people analytics.
 A simple model trained on clean, labeled data outperforms a complex model trained on incomplete records every time.

 Once the dataset is cleaned and linked, apply basic statistical checks: look for class imbalance (if 90% of your historical hires are labeled “successful,” the model will learn to predict “success” for almost everyone), and check for demographic correlation in performance labels that might indicate rater bias rather than actual performance differences.